 Welcome to Equi-librium

 Equi-librium offers adults and children education in horseback riding, horse training, and management.
 The facility has two large outdoor arenas and is set in picturesque Stoddard, NH.
 The facility is operated and horses owned by Dorothy Crosby, who is certified as an instructor by both Centered Riding Inc. (CR) and the Certified Horsemanship Association (CHA).
-Dorothy is currently a Level II Centered Riding instructor working towards and in training for her Level III certification.
+Dorothy is now a Level III Centered Riding Instructor/Clinician.
 With CHA, Dorothy is certified Level III for both English and jumping instruction, as well as Level II in Western riding.
-A long time 4-H leader, Dorothy no longer hosts any particular 4-H Club, but is available as a screened volunteer leader to help any club as needed.
-Dorothy has earned her 4-H New England Judges card.
+A long time 4-H leader, Dorothy no longer hosts a particular 4-H Club, but is available as a screened volunteer leader to help any club as needed.
+Dorothy has previously held a 4-H New England Judges card.
 She has over 45 years of equine experience with over 20 years teaching students.

 Equi-librium welcomes riders of all levels, abilities and disciplines!
 Our well educated, experienced, sweet tempered herd love to participate in camps, workshops, clinics and of course, lessons!